$100 gets our Corporate Guides™ who will form your Florida LLC with the most asset protection possible, plus:

 How do I open a bank account for my LLC in Florida?

 Your LLC’s members may need to sign a resolution to open a bank account for your LLC.
 Likely, you will also need to open the account in person.

 Florida LLCs are obliged to file an annual report with the Department of State.
 They cost $138.75 for domestic and foreign LLCs.
 The LLC annual reports are due May 1.
-Annual reports are completed on-line on the FL DOS website.
-To learn more about these annual reports, see our Florida annual report page.
+Florida annual reports are completed on-line on the FL DOS website.

+Florida LLCs are subject to Florida taxes.
 All revenue in your Florida LLC will be passed onto you personally, which means you’ll have to pay Florida’s personal tax rate (as well as applicable federal taxes) on all profit that passes to you through your LLC.
-See our Florida taxes page for more specifics.

 In order to qualify your Florida LLC in a US state or other territory, you’ll need to obtain a Florida Certificate of Status (in most states this is known as a Certificate of Good Standing) from the Department of State.
-Then you’ll need to file an Application for Authorization in your new state and attach a Certificate of Status to the application.
-The cost of authorization varies by state, but Certificates of Status will cost $5.
+Then you’ll need to file an Application for Authorization in your new state and attach the Certificate of Status to the application.
+The cost of authorization varies by state, but Florida Certificates of Status will cost $5.
 They will be available instantly after you complete your filing.
-See our foreign LLC registration page for more information.

 - To find out how to obtain an apostille for your LLC, see our Florida apostille page.

 - If you need to change your Florida registered agent, we’ll show you how.

 - Reinstating a Florida LLC is a straightforward process.
 If the Department of State has administratively dissolved your LLC, you must file a Reinstatement for a Cancelled or Dissolved Entity with the Department of State.
 However, if you need to dissolve your Florida LLC, then we can help you do that.